elpardos/export-to-csv/README.md

-# export-to-csv | Export to CSV Mini Library
+# ts-export-to-csv | Export to CSV Mini Library
-Based off of [this library](https://github.com/javiertelioz/angular2-csv) by Javier Telio
+Based off of [this library](https://github.com/alexcaza/export-to-csv) by Alex Caza Which is Based off of [this library](https://github.com/javiertelioz/angular2-csv) by Javier Telio

 > Helper library to quickly and easily create a CSV file in browser or Node
 >